michail-nikolaev/task-force-arma-3-radio/README_EN.md

 To be on the safe side, reduce the level of flood protection — `right-click on server> Edit Virtual Server> More> Anti Flood` — set the values at <code>30</code>, <code>300</code> and <code>3000</code> (from the top).

 ###For developers
 If this plugin ever becomes popular, it would be great if we could avoid having piles of incompatible community forks.
 For this reason, if you’d like to contribute to the project, contact me – it is very likely that your improvements will be merged into the main branch.
-Looking forward to your [pull requests](https://github.com/michail-nikolaev/task-force-arma-3-radio/pulls?q=is%3Apr+is%3Aclosed). :smile:
+Looking forward to your [pull requests](https://github.com/michail-nikolaev/task-force-arma-3-radio/pulls?q=is%3Apr+is%3Aclosed).

 ###Special Thanks
 * [Task Force Arrowhead](http://forum.task-force.ru/) squad for testing, support, patience and all the help.